prebid/prebid.github.io/dev-docs/plugins/bc/about-bc-prebid-plugin.md

 ### CSS

-The plugin relies on one of two CSS files to control the ad playback, depending on which plugin is used to render the ad:
+The plugin relies on one or two CSS files to control the ad playback, depending on which plugin is used to render the ad:

 - Prebid plugin CSS: `bc_prebid_vast_vjs.css`
 - MailOnline plugin CSS: `bc_vpaid_vast_mo.css`